eduNEXT/picasso/docs/reuse_workflow.rst

 Reusing the Picasso Workflow
 ###################################

-Picasso Workflow is a reusable Github Workflow implemented to be flexible enough to be adopted by different organizations with their own requirements.
 This document will guide you through different ways of reusing the Picasso workflow.

-To use a reusable workflow from your own repository, you can use the `uses` keyword in your workflow file.
-The `uses` keyword specifies the location of the reusable workflow file.
-The location can be a specific tag, branch, or commit in the same repository or in a different repository.
-The `uses` keyword can also be used to reference a workflow file in the same repository.
+To use a reusable workflow from your own repository, you can use the ``uses`` keyword in your workflow file.
+The ``uses`` keyword specifies the location of the reusable workflow file, which can be a specific tag, branch, or commit to the same repository or in a different repository.

-So the (caller) workflow can access the reusable workflow file (callee), the callee must be in a public repository.
-If the callee is in a private repository, the caller must belong to the same organization as the callee.
+The (caller) workflow can access the reusable workflow file (callee) without restriction if the callee is public.
+If the callee is in a private repository, then the caller must belong to the same organization as the callee.

 For more information, see `Reusing workflows`_.

 .. _`Reusing workflows`: https://docs.github.com/en/actions/sharing-automations/reusing-workflows

-You can use the Picasso workflow in different ways, depending on your needs.

 Here is an example of how to use the Picasso workflow using the `workflow_dispatch`_ event: